New York Post-Graduate Medical School and Hospital - Orthopedic Ward, Sarah Gibbs Thompson Stained Glass

 Image

-View of the Charles Carrol Lee Memorial Ward at the New York Post-Graduate Medical School and Hospital.
-Patients, doctors and nurses are in view.
-This image was used in the Annual Report (1909, p.33) of the New York Post-Graduate Medical School and Hospital, with the caption "The Charles Carrol Lee Memoral Ward"
+Interior view of doctors and nurses visiting patients on the Charles Carroll Lee Memorial Ward of the New York Post-Graduate Medical School and Hospital.
+This photograph was published with the caption “The Charles Carroll Lee Memorial Ward” on page 34 of the Annual Report of the New York Post-Graduate Medical School and Hospital, 1909.

 Image

-An illustration from "Darkness & Daylight" of Stephen Smith, (1823-1922) Professor of Principles and Practice of Surgery, leading rounds at old Bellevue Hospital.
+An illustration from "Darkness & Daylight" of Stephen Smith, MD (1823-1922), leading rounds at old Bellevue Hospital.

-Dr. Smith was a well known surgeon and pioneer public health officer.
-He undertook a survey of New York City Health conditions in 1865 on behalf of the Council on Hygiene and Public Health.
-The Report of the council, referred to as the Magna Carta of municipal sanitation in the United States, resulted in a law passed in 1866 which established the Health Department.
-Dr. Smith was a founder and first president of the American Public Health Association.
+Dr. Smith served as Professor of Anatomy (1867-1872) and Professor of Principles and Practice of Surgery (1861-1866) at Bellevue Hospital Medical College.
+He also served as Professor of Clinical Surgery (1874-1894), Professor of Orthopedic Surgery (1874-1882), and Emeritus Professor (1894-1896) at University Medical College.
+A well-known surgeon and public health officer, he undertook a survey of New York City Health conditions in 1865 on behalf of the Council on Hygiene and Public Health.
+The Report of the Council, referred to as the Magna Carta of municipal sanitation in the United States, resulted in a law passed in 1866 which established the Health Department.
+Dr. Smith was a founder of and the first president of the American Public Health Association.